Skip to content

 From the common Garter Snake to the less common Eastern Massasauga, each type of snake in Michigan has unique characteristics and behaviors.

-We’ll be looking at the different types of snakes that call Michigan home, so get ready to explore the wonderful world of snakes in Michigan!
+We’ll examine the different types of snakes that call Michigan home, so get ready to explore the wonderful world of snakes in Michigan!

 1. Kirtland’s Snake